Espen Hammer

 Espen Hammer (born 1966) is Professor of Philosophy at Temple University.
 Focusing on modern European thought from Kant and Hegel to Adorno and Heidegger, Hammer’s research includes critical theory, Wittgenstein and ordinary language philosophy, phenomenology, German idealism, social and political theory, and aesthetics.
 He has also written widely on the philosophy of literature and taken a special interest in the question of temporality.

 Biography

-Born in Oslo, in 1966, Hammer received his basic education, including a Bachelor of Arts degree (1989) from University of Oslo, in Norway.
+Born in Oslo, in 1966, Hammer received his basic education, including a Bachelor of Arts degree (1989) and a Magister degree (1992) from University of Oslo, in Norway.
 After a year as DAAD-fellow at the universities of Heidelberg and Frankfurt, Hammer, then a Fulbright Fellow, received his Master of Arts degree (1991) in philosophy from Columbia University, where he studied with, among others, Charles Larmore and Sidney Morgenbesser.
 In 1995, having studied with, among others, Yirmiyahu Yovel, Seyla Benhabib, Reinhart Koselleck, and Richard Bernstein, he received his PhD degree in philosophy from the New School for Social Research.

 Hammer has competed in four world championships of sailing, most recently in the 2018 Hague Offshore Sailing World Championship.
 His brother Øyvind Hammer is Professor of Paleontology at the University of Oslo.
 He currently lives in Philadelphia and is married to the philosopher Kristin Gjesdal with whom he has two children.